petechen/BADCAMP2013/README.md

         - site1.bc2013.local --> /site1/site1.bc2013.local
         - site2.bc2013.local --> /site2/site2.bc2013.local
         - site3.bc2013.local --> /site3/site3.bc2013.local
    The dev, stage, and prod folders are just put there for your reference so you can see the model of how I typically set up a vertical.
 Logically, this same sites folder on dev has site1-dev.yourdomain.com --> /site1/site-dev.yourdomain.com and so forth.
-If you are not so familar with how Drupal Multisites are setup, review in information in sites/example.sites.php on how this works.
+If you are not familar with how Drupal Multisites are setup, review in information in sites/example.sites.php on how this works.

      4. Symlink the settings.php file for each corresponding site folder.
 In the demo, those settings.php files are named ex1.settings.php, ex2.settings.php, and ex3.settings.php and are located in BC2013SettingsEx so if you were to drop both that fodler and sites into the docroot of your drupal site, you would symlink as follows:
     - sites/site1/site1.bc2013.local/settings.php --> BC2013SettingsEX/ex1.settings.php